Healthy Butter Chicken - the best low calorie version of this delicious Indian dish, so you can create the perfect fakeaway at home.

-The best thing of all is that butternut squash is a speed food, so use it as often as you can to add some speed foods to your plate.
-It's one of my favourite vegetables to roast just with a little bit of cooking oil spray, salt and paprika - yum!!
+The best thing of all is that butternut squash is a really low calorie vegetable and is a great choice for bulking out meals.
+It's one of my favourite vegetables to roast too with just with a little bit of low calorie olive oil spray, salt and paprika - yum!!

 Low Carb Sides for Curry

-There are of course some speed foods in the sauce to this amazing butter chicken, but if you want to add some additional speed foods, try serving this with my delicious Roasted Cauliflower Rice instead of regular rice.
+There are of course some vegetables in the sauce to this amazing butter chicken, but if you want to keep your sides low carb too, try serving this with my delicious Roasted Cauliflower Rice instead of regular rice.

 I really prefer to roast my cauliflower rice instead of steam or microwaving, it gives it a much nicer flavour.

 Wondering what other sides you can have with butter chicken?
 Well of course any of my Indian Fakeaway recipes are perfect.

 But just some simple cooked basmati rice is the best if you are not trying to eat lower carb.
 If you struggle to cook rice perfectly, there really is a simple fool-proof way and that is the 2-1 method.

 This means however much rice you are cooking you always want double the amount of liquid, either water or for some flavour stock.